Email FacebookTwitterMenu burgerClose thin

 For example, if you’re eligible for a spousal benefit of $750, but you file for benefits 18 months before your FRA, then your benefit would be reduced to $656.25 [750 x (1 – 0.007 x 18)].
 If you file for benefits 40 months early, then your benefit would be reduced to $550 [750 x (1 – 0.007 x 36 – 0.004 x 4)].

-Furthermore, if your spouse files for his or her benefits early, and you in turn also file for your spousal benefit early, your benefit will be reduced even further.
+Furthermore, if your spouse files for his or her benefits early, and you, in turn, also file for your spousal benefit early, your benefit will be reduced even further.
 These reductions will be permanent.
-Therefore, it’s crucial that you and your spouse are careful when determining when you will file for benefits.
+Therefore, you and your spouse must be careful when determining when you will file for benefits.
 You don’t want to lock in smaller payments unless you know you can afford them.

 What to Do If Your Spouse Passes Away?